lorenzo-rovigatti/cahn-hilliard/README.md

 - Lines beginning with `#` are treated as comments and ignored when the file is read back with `load_from`.

 Notes about `load_from` parsing
 - The program reads the file species-by-species: for each species it skips comment lines and reads the expected number of data lines (see dims above).
 The native output produced by a run of the program (the `last_*` or `traj_*.dat` native files) can be reused as a `load_from` file for a later run.
+For multi-species systems, an initial configuration can be created by concatenating one file for each species, *e.g.* `cat last_?.dat > initial.dat`.

 Generating the initial configuration randomly from the TOML input
 - If `load_from` is not given, the initial field is created using the following TOML options: